-The Microbiology Group's research is focused on Gram-positive bacteria and addresses stress tolerance and response, the maturation process of heme-proteins, cell differentiation and division, and the characterization of oxidoreductases.
-The studies are mainly focused on the model organisms Bacillus subtilis, Streptomyces coelicolor and Streptomyces venezuelae.
+The Microbiology Group's research is focused on Gram-positive bacteria and addresses stress tolerance and response, the maturation process of heme-proteins, cell differentiation and division, the characterization of oxidoreductases and pathogenesis.
+The studies are mainly focused on the model organisms Bacillus subtilis, Mycobacterium marinum , Streptomyces coelicolor and Streptomyces venezuelae.
 However, they also involve other bacteria, for example the opportunistic pathogens Enterococcus faecalis and Staphylococcus aureus.

 Heme-containing proteins are essential to most cells.
 Examples of such proteins are hemoglobin, cytochromes, and catalase.
 Intracellular transport of heme and assembly of heme-proteins are poorly understood processes that are addressed in three projects; Heme A biogenesis, Cytochrome c biogenesis, and Assembly of catalase.
 Bacterial endospores are probably the most endurable forms of life known, for example they resist heat, chemicals, desiccation and radiation.
 The heat-resistance is dependent on the cortex layer of the endospore.
 One line of research concerns regulation of cortex synthesis by a thiol-disulfide redox switch in a penicillin-binding protein.